Dilution refrigerator: Wet dilution refrigerator

-Cryogen-free dilution refrigerators
+Dry dilution refrigerator

-Modern dilution refrigerators can precool the 3He with a cryocooler in place of liquid nitrogen, liquid helium, and a 1 K bath.
+Modern dilution refrigerators (known as dry dilution refrigerators) can precool the 3He with a cryocooler in place of liquid nitrogen, liquid helium, and a 1 K bath.
 No external supply of cryogenic liquids is needed in these "dry cryostats" and operation can be highly automated.
 However, dry cryostats have high energy requirements and are subject to mechanical vibrations, such as those produced by pulse tube refrigerators.
 The first experimental machines were built in the 1990s, when (commercial) cryocoolers became available, capable of reaching a temperature lower than that of liquid helium and having sufficient cooling power (on the order of 1 Watt at 4.2 K).
 Pulse tube coolers are commonly used cryocoolers in dry dilution refrigerators.

 Dry dilution refrigerators generally follow one of two designs.
 One design incorporates an inner vacuum can, which is used to initially precool the machine from room temperature down to the base temperature of the pulse tube cooler (using heat-exchange gas).
 However, every time the refrigerator is cooled down, a vacuum seal that holds at cryogenic temperatures needs to be made, and low temperature vacuum feed-throughs must be used for the experimental wiring.
 The other design is more demanding to realize, requiring heat switches that are necessary for precooling, but no inner vacuum can is needed, greatly reducing the complexity of the experimental wiring.